 CHCBP is a health care bridge much like COBRA.
 When a former spouse loses TRICARE eligibility under the DoD’s 20/20/15 Rule, signing up for CHCBP is an important next step to maintain medical benefits.
 So long as the former spouse has neither remarried nor obtained insurance through an employer, he or she is eligible for CHCBP.
 Premiums must be paid or CHCBP coverage will lapse, of course, but responsibility for those premiums can be negotiated in advance.

 Be sure you have information and understand your spousal support rights and obligations under both state and federal law.
-Read the book of Military Divorce Essentials published by Stewart Law Group and meet with an attorney who can help.
+Read the book of Military Divorce Essentials published by Arizona Law Group and meet with an attorney who can help.

 You can also check out our FREE no obligation alimony calculator to see what your military divorce spousal support may be.